cagnulein/QZCompanionNordictrackTreadmill/README.md

 -   When completed, you should reboot the treadmill by cycling the power switch.
 Once rebooted, you will have iFit running in the foreground and QZ Companion running in the background.
 You need to bring QZ Companion to the foreground for a one-time setup.
 You should still have access to the Android system by swiping up from the bottom of the screen to see the Android navigation bar.
-If you don't see the navigation bar, you will need to enable Privileged mode again (see Step #2 above), however Privileged mode should be permanately enabled as part on the qz-companion.bat installation script.
+If you don't see the navigation bar, you will need to enable Privileged mode again (see Step #2 above), however Privileged mode should be permanently enabled as part of the
+    `QZ-Companion.bat` or `QZ-Companion-MacOS` installation script.
 The Android navigation bar displays 3 navigation controls: Back, Home, and App Overview.
     Hit the App Overview button and swipe over to QZ Companion.
 In the QZ Companion screen, select your specific exercise machine (e.g. "NordicTrack C2950").
     Once again, swipe up from the bottom of the screen to display the Android navigation bar, select App Overview, and swipe over to iFit.
 Note that in some cases, you may need to reboot your exercise machine once more for the QZ Companion selection to work.